hoswaymolina/hoswaymolina.github.io/mathprojects/highlow.md

 P(W) = \sum_{i=1}^{100} P(W|B_i)P(B_i)
 ```

-In other words: The probability of winning the game is equal to finding the joint probability (for *all* possible $n$) of winning given a draw of $n$ AND drawing $n$ in the first place.
+In other words: The probability of winning the game is equal to finding the probability of winning given a draw of $n$ AND drawing $n$ in the first place (for every possible $n$) and then summing all 100 of these probabilities.